ibm-cloud-docs/containers/cs_loadbalancer_about.md

 To make an app accessible through both a portable public and a portable private IP address, you must create both a public NLB and a private NLB.
 Portable public and private IP addresses are static floating IPs and do not change when a worker node is removed.
 If the worker node that the NLB IP address is on is removed, a Keepalived daemon that constantly monitors the IP automatically moves the IP to another worker node.
 You can assign any port to your NLB.
 The NLB serves as the external entry point for incoming requests for the app.
 To access the NLB from the internet, you can use the public IP address of your NLB and the assigned port in the format `<IP_address>:<port>`.
 You can also create DNS entries for NLBs by registering the NLB IP addresses with subdomains.

 When you expose an app with an NLB service, your app is automatically made available over the service's NodePorts too.
 [NodePorts](/docs/containers?topic=containers-nodeport) are accessible on every public and private IP address of every worker node within the cluster.
 To block traffic to NodePorts while you are using an NLB, see [Controlling inbound traffic to network load balancer (NLB) or NodePort services](/docs/containers?topic=containers-network_policies#block_ingress).

+**Kubernetes 1.20 and later**: Although the Kubernetes [SCTP protocol](https://kubernetes.io/docs/concepts/services-networking/service/#sctp){: external} and [application protocol](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol){: external} features are generally available in the community release, creating load balancers that use these protocols is not supported in {{site.data.keyword.containerlong_notm}} clusters.
+{: note}

 <br />